Skip to main content

 11 mentions Positive Neutral Negative

 The game's optimization has received significant criticism, with many users labeling it as poorly optimized and experiencing severe performance issues, especially on lower-end machines.
-However, recent updates have shown improvement, making the game more playable, though some players still desire additional settings to enhance performance further.
+However, recent updates have shown improvement, making the game more playable, though some players still desire additional options to enhance performance and adjust settings.
 Overall, while there have been strides in optimization, it remains a concern for many users.

 • “With the last update, I tried to take it back and I have to say that the devs worked very hard on optimization.”